-Teaching Assistantships (TAs): The type of work involved in being a TA varies according to the class assigned.
+Teaching Assistantships (TAs): The type of work involved in TAing varies according to the class assigned.
 When a student is appointed as a TA, they receive a detailed letter explaining the duties for the position.
 Students with Teaching Assistantships receive a partial remission of fees and payment of the Graduate Student Health Insurance Program Fee.